Radio Televisyen Malaysia controversies: 2026: Cleopatra in Spaces LGBT-themed content controversy

+Other controversies

+Claims of political bias and censorship

+RTM has faced prolonged allegations of favoring the ruling Barisan Nasional (BN) in its programming and news coverage.
+In November 2007, the then-Information Minister Zainuddin Maidin has explicitly described RTM as a government department that served as the administration's mouthpiece, while confirming perceptions of its role in promoting official narratives than independent journalism.

 Corruption scandals

 In 2019, three including two RTM senior officials were arrested by the Malaysian Anti-Corruption Commission due to misappropriation of money belongs to a zakat institution for the broadcaster's paid programs.
 They remanded for four days, but the remand custody period for two RTM senior officials were extended to five days.

 On 14 November 2023, Suhaila Md Zaini, a producer of RTM's Radio News Section of the News and Current Affairs Division was charged at the Shah Alam Sessions Court for receiving RM10,000 from a company owner in 2018.
 Six days later, on 20 November, she was charged again for receiving RM18,000 from a 41-year-old women between 17 April and 5 June 2019.
 She, however, pleaded not guilty on these charges.